Directed by: Gina Prince-Bythewood || Produced by: David Ellison, Dana Goldberg, Don Granger, Charlize Theron, AJ Dix, Beth Kono, Marc Evans

 I noted before how Netflix may be taking advantage of Hollywood’s temporary(?) theatrical absence during the ongoing (circa July 2020) COVID-19 pandemic with moderate budgeted, high-concept titles like Extraction (2020).
 The Old Guard, the latest vehicle for star Charlize Theron and genre debut of dramatic filmmaker, Gina Prince-Bythewood, looks to continue that trend.
 Described as a progressive, dynamic comic book-movie by some and a thinking-man’s action movie by others, Greg Rucka’s adaptation of his webcomic of the same name fits neither broad category, in fact, and may be one of the most mismarketed quasi-genre pictures in years.
 I would also describe the film as the most disappointing of 2020 thus far, which perhaps isn’t saying much given the utter theatrical wasteland wrought by circumstances outside the film industry’s control.

-With regards to The Old Guard’s erroneous genre identification, the story as told on-screen is neither an action movie nor a superhero narrative, and I haven’t tagged it as such.
-The movie barely qualifies as a “genre film” (e.g. science-fiction, fantasy-adventure, thriller, Western, etc.) given its overwhelming dramatic focus on downtrodden, emotional monologues, cryptic backstories, preachy dialogue, and heavy-handed thematic introspection.
+With regards to The Old Guard’s erroneous genre identification, the story as told on-screen is neither an action movie nor a superhero narrative, and I’d rather not tag it as such.
+The movie barely qualifies as a “genre film” (e.g. science-fiction, fantasy-adventure, thriller, Western, a “non-drama,” etc.) given its overwhelming dramatic focus on downtrodden, emotional monologues, cryptic backstories, preachy dialogue, and heavy-handed thematic introspection.
 There are occasional action sequences, sure —- I counted 3-4, depending on exactly how you delineate them, all less than five minutes — but their general lack of buildup, style, and impressive stunts imply these are not the director’s focus, and their impact on the story remains minimal.
 This is a melodramatic character story with mild fantasy overtones and occasional, almost pointless action flourishes.

 Making matters worse is the slow, plodding nature of the story, which has little rhythm or sense of urgency outside a passable, yet still bloated third act.
 The opening act in particular feels flat and meandering due to a lack of establishing sequences explaining whom our main characters are and what the hell is going on.
 Numerous scenes of characters walking down hallways, performing menial tasks, and engaging in pointless conversations fail to advance the plot or inform the characters through interesting, visual ways.
 Perhaps if the direction of photography was stylized or inventive, the film’s engorged 125-minute running time might be acceptable, but as it is, the film feels lifeless outside one or two brief action sequences and an occasional campfire monologue.
 I was shocked to note venerable English cinematographer, Barry Ackroyd, contributed to this film.